KPLauritzen/ge-workshop/README.md

 This is a starting repo for a workshop on `great_expectations`.
 The intention is that everyone in the audience have spent time with this before the workshop.

-It contains a very barebones example of getting data and doing some preprocessing on it.
+It contains a very bare-bones example of getting data and doing some preprocessing on it.
-What is needed is to set up some *expectations*.
+What you need to do is to set up some **expectations**.
+You should look at the data, imagine some use-case for it, and then decide what expectations will make sense.
+Feel free to complicate the data pipeline if you want to experiment more.
 ## Setting up
 ```shell script
 python -m venv venv/